-The cells of your immune system control your blood and mucous to detect anything (for example, germs such as bacteria or viruses) that has not been produced by your body.
-(The mucous membranes are membranes that line the cavities of the body, such as the mouth, nose and digestive tract).
+The cells of your immune system control your blood and mucous to detect anything (for example, germs such as bacteria or viruses) that your body has not produced.
+(The mucous membranes are membranes that line the cavities of the body, such as the mouth, nose, and digestive tract).

-If your skin is damaged or if your immune system detects a foreign substance, histamine is released from the mast cells.
-Histamine binds to special sites (receptors) in other cells, called H1 receptors.
+If your skin is damaged or your immune system detects a foreign substance, histamine is released from the mast cells.
+Histamine binds to particular sites (receptors) in other cells, called H1 receptors.

 This triggers a chain reaction that causes the blood vessels in the area to become a little permeable.
 Specialized cells and chemicals, which defend your body, can now access the area.

-While this is a useful answer, it also causes redness, swelling and itching.
+While this is a helpful answer, it also causes redness, swelling, and itching.
 Allergic reactions such as hay fever (seasonal allergic rhinitis)

-These are caused by a hypersensitivity or excessive reaction of the immune system to a particular allergen.
+These are caused by hypersensitivity or excessive immune system reaction to a particular allergen.

-An allergen is a substance that is foreign to the body and that can cause an allergic reaction in certain people.
-For example, pollen, dandruff, mold, some germs.
+An allergen is a foreign substance to the body and can cause an allergic reaction in certain people—for example, pollen, dandruff, mold, and some germs.
 In most people, the immune reaction to these foreign substances is normal and appropriate.
-But in allergic people, it is excessive.
+However, in allergic people, it is excessive.

-For example, in people with hay fever, contact with pollen in the nose, throat and eyes triggers the mast cells to release much more histamine than normal.
+For example, contact with pollen in the nose, throat, and eyes in people with hay fever triggers the mast cells to release much more histamine than average.

 This excessive release of histamine produces the associated symptoms of itching, swelling, watery eyes, etc. Antihistamines act by physically blocking the H1 receptors, preventing the histamine from reaching its target.

-This decreases your body’s reaction to allergens and, therefore, helps reduce the annoying symptoms associated with allergy.
+This decreases your body’s reaction to allergens and helps reduce the annoying symptoms associated with allergies.
 Antihistamines are also used in the treatment of nausea and vomiting.

-However, the exact way in which they relieve these symptoms is not fully understood.
+However, the exact way they relieve these symptoms is not fully understood.

 The brain has several key areas that control vomiting.
 Antihistamines are thought to block H1 receptors in the brain area, which creates nausea in response to chemicals in the body.

 Some antihistamines may also have what is known as an antimuscarinic effect.
-This means that the medicine can also block another type of receptor that is on the surface of certain cells.
+This means that the medicine can also block another type of receptor on the surface of specific cells.

-If these receptors are affected, you may experience some of the side effects associated with antihistamines.
-For example, dry mouth, blurred vision and urine retention.
+If these receptors are affected, you may experience some side effects of antihistamines, such as dry mouth, blurred vision, and urine retention.

 Note: antihistamines should not be confused with H2 blockers, which reduce the production of stomach acid.
-While both types of drugs block the actions of histamine, they work in different receptors in different systems of the body.
+While both types of drugs block the actions of histamine, they work in different receptors in different body systems.

 Types of antihistamines